-Alpines are an often-underrated group of plants.
-They are hardy, low-maintenance, drought-tolerant and many spread easily.
-They often have colourful flowers and can be incorporated to brighten up any barren patch.
-They can also be grown in the cracks and crevices of stone, between paving slabs and in pockets on the top of walls.
+They are often an underrated group of plants.
+These plants are hardy, low-maintenance and drought-tolerant.
+Often alpines have colourful flowers and can be incorporated to brighten up any barren patch.
+Plus, they can also be grown in the cracks and crevices of stone, between paving slabs and in pockets on the top of walls.

 So, read on to discover the best plants for your rockery garden.

 Most alpines can be planted at any time of year.
 But they’ll establish faster if you plant them in spring or autumn.
 If you are unsure of the appropriate planting time, check the label or enquire at a garden centre.